broxus/ledger-app-everscale/doc/api.md

 _This command signs a message_

+To avoid blindly signing message hash the application adds a 4-byte prefix [0xFF, 0xFF, 0xFF, 0xFF] to the message before signing.

 ##### Command

 | _CLA_ | _INS_ | _P1_ | _P2_ |   _Lc_   |  _CData_ |